 - Have a positive impact on the world’s environment, namely preventing the collapse of the natural world

-In order to achieve this, the commission have come up with this new plant-focused diet.
+In order to achieve this, the commission has come up with this new plant-focused diet.

 How Does it Work?